ngayet/tparbre/readme.md

 Here, we implemented a point storage in a binary tree.

-Instructions were :
+Instructions were:
 - Make arbre.h (arbre = tree) with a structure of binary tree storaging points.
 - In a arbre.c:
- + implement an insert function where we put points in distance from origine order,
+  + implement an insert function where we put points in distance from origin order,
   + implement a delete function,
   + implement a print function,
   + implement a test function to test the code.

-- Make a fifo based on a circulare table, who can storage nodes of a tree.
+- Make a fifo based on a circular table, who can storage nodes of a tree.
-- Make a print with a breadth course using fifo structur.
+- Make a print with a breadth course using fifo structure.

 ## Feature